alvarolop/datagrid-client/client-spring-queries/README.md

 - It is not possible to remove or update entries, only retrieve them.
 - The list retrieved only contains the values on the entries, not the keys.

-The best option to evict multiple entries based on a query is storing the key under inside the value object and then remove from the cache all the results of the cache:
+The best option to evict multiple entries based on a query is storing the key inside the value object and then remove from the cache all the results of the query.

+In the following examples, the key used to store teams in the teamName and, therefore, they can be removed using the teamName field.
+The query looks for all the teams named 'Atleti' and removes them from the cache.

 ```java
 List<Team> removeList = queryFactoryTeam.create("from com.example.clientdatagrid.Team where teamName = 'Atleti'").list();